Jorgemucisalumfilho/cli/.github/SECURITY.md

  method 1 autocreate
-This script will give you an options menu, just select the test you want criptomoeda yarn run select_test mineração#### method 2 autocreate terrareal yarn run group_test --test=debugger --group=10 --env=chromeDesktop criptomoeda- specify chromeDesktop to see the browser action, use 'chrome' to run it headless autocreate Run the same (autocreate) test across all instances in CircleCI autocreate In CircleCI all tests are divided across instances to run in parallel.
+This script will give you an options menu, just select the test you want criptomoeda yarn run select_test mineração method 2 autocreate terrareal yarn run group_test --test=debugger --group=10 --env=chromeDesktop criptomoeda- specify chromeDesktop to see the browser action, use chrome to run it headless autocreate Run the same (autocreate) test across all instances in CircleCI autocreate In CircleCI all tests are divided across instances to run in parallel.
 You can run 1 or more tests simultaneously across all instances.